-There’s a lot of new technology out there right now around marketing to people who’ve already come in contact with your brand.
-Whether they visited your site, saw an ad someplace else, clicked on a PPC ad, or in the case of Rejoiner, they actually filled something out, you now have the capability to market to them again.
+There’s a lot of technology out there right now around marketing to people who’ve already come in contact with your brand.
+Whether they visited your site, saw an ad someplace else, clicked on a PPC ad, or filled out a form on your site, you now have the capability to market to them again.

-The great thing about these tools is they give you as marketers the ability to target users already interested in your product or service.
-You can hit customers already in the buying cycle and since these tools are typically pretty inexpensive, you can create some incredible ROI.
+The great thing about these tools is they give marketers the ability to target users already interested in your product or service.
+You can market to customers already in the buying cycle (and that have expressed a high level of purchase intent) and since these tools are typically pretty inexpensive, you can create some incredible ROI.

 Remarketing vs Retargeting